 - Eligible students must be accepted by the academic admissions committee into Ross Vet's Doctor of Veterinary Medicine first semester.

 - Two (2) letters of recommendation, one letter from an academic instructor, preferably a science instructor, and one letter from a

 veterinarian familiar with the student's job/volunteer performance.

-- A minimum of 150 hours of experience working/volunteering in a professional veterinary practice working with animals or conducting veterinary research.
-It is preferable that all experience has taken place under the supervision of a practicing veterinarian, but comparable experience may be considered.
+- A minimum of 150 hours of experience working/volunteering in a professional veterinary practice working with animals or conducting

+veterinary research.
+It is preferable that all experience has taken place under the supervision of a practicing veterinarian, but comparable

+experience may be considered.

 - Personal essay indicating applicant interest and experience in veterinary medicine.

 - Complete a personal interview with a RUSVM admissions representative.

 - Completion of the following pre-requisite coursework:

 - General Biology I & II with Lab

 - General Chemistry I or II with Lab

 - Organic Chemistry I or II with Lab

 - Cell Biology or Genetics

 - Physics I with Lab

 - Pre-calculus, Calculus, or Statistics

 - Biochemistry I with Lab

 - Expository Writing or another writing intensive or English course

 - Nine semester hours; one of the courses to meet this requirement must be one of the following:

 - Comparative Anatomy

 - Medical terminology

 - Psychology

 - Microbiology

 - Animal Nutrition

 - Physiology

 - Spanish (or other foreign language)

 - Public Speaking

 - Introduction to Business

-Substitutions and/or exceptions are made on a case by case basis at the discretion of the Admissions Dean and Faculty Admissions Committee.
+Substitutions and/or exceptions are made on a case-by-case basis at the discretion of the Admissions Dean and Faculty Admissions Committee.

-Students must meet minimum academic progress requirements, per the student handbook, to continue eligibility for the scholarship.
+Students must meet minimum academic progress requirements, per the Student Handbook, to continue eligibility for the scholarship.

-Number available: There are five scholarships available for the 2021-2022 academic school year which includes our September 2021, January 2022, and May 2022 classes.
-There will be two awards available for the September semester, four awards for the January semester, and four awards for the May semester.
+Number available: There are five scholarships available for the 2022-2023 academic school year which includes our September 2022, January 2023, and May 2023 classes.
 There will be one award available for the September semester, two awards for the January semester, and two awards for the May semester.
 Awards will be granted on a first-come-first-served basis.

-Procedure to Apply: Eligible students interested in applying for the Ross Vet Articulation Partner Scholarship for Hispanic Serving Institutions (APS-HIS) should work directly with the Ross Vet Admissions team.
+Procedure to Apply: Eligible students interested in applying for the Ross Vet Articulation Partner Scholarship for Hispanic Serving Institutions (APS-HSI) should apply via the My Ross Vet Portal.
 Please email vetadmissions@rossu.edu or call 732-509-3042 for more information.
 Awards will be granted on a first-come-first-served basis.